phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 date = 0000-01-01
 +++

 This post explains how to implement heap allocators from scratch.
-It presents different allocator designs and explains their advantages and drawbacks.
-We then use this knowledge to create a kernel allocator with improved performance.

-TODO
+It presents and discusses different allocator designs, including bump allocation, linked list allocation, and fixed-size block allocation.
+For each of the three designs, we will create a basic implementation that can be used for our kernel.

 <!-- more -->